Snowflake

 Service Account

-The Snowflake SQL examples below will help in creating an account, but any existing account can be used as long as there are sufficient privileges to reference table schemas.
+The Snowflake SQL examples below will help create an account and role, but any existing account and role with sufficient privileges can be used.

 Snowflake SQL Examples